caioteixeira/UnityTextureAtlasCreator/README.md

 * Select the GameObject that uses the materials that you want to combine.

 ![](Screenshots/SelectObjects.PNG?raw=true)
-* Click on Window/TextureAtlasCreator to open the tool window, you can see all textures that can be combined on an atlas.
+* Click on Window/TextureAtlasCreator to open the tool window, you can see all textures that can be combined on an atlas and also change the max size for the generated atlas.

 ![](Screenshots/CreateAtlasWindow.PNG?raw=true)